 Importance of Protein

 Proteins are made of amino acids.
-Our bodies need 22 amino acids in order to maintain and grow the hair, skin, bone and so much more.
-Our bodies can only naturally produce 13 of them, so we need to get 9 of them from the food we eat.
+Our bodies need 22 amino acids in order to maintain and grow the hair, skin, bones, and so much more.
+Our bodies can only naturally produce 13 of these acids, so we need to get 9 of them from the food we eat.
 Protein is also used to produce haemoglobin, which is responsible for carrying the oxygen in the blood.

 1. For Babies